We're now more than a decade past the Women’s Health

 such as creams, “melts” and troches, or in the sole brand-name, FDA-approved prescription-strength

 called Prometrium.
-If you have a uterus, and you go on estradiol estrogen
+If you are advised to go on estradiol estrogen replacement,

-replacement, a prescription-strength dose of oral progesterone (as in Prometrium)
+ask about a prescription-strength oral progesterone (as in Prometrium).

 If you have had a hysterectomy, you may find that a low-dose, over-the-counter progesterone